 The financial structure of the Moisture Festival reflects the philosophy of its producers, and differs in many ways from other festivals around the world.
 The purpose of the festival is to present live Comedy/Varietè performance in the upper left hand corner of the USA, to give performers a chance to interact with each other, and to educate audiences and performers about the history of Comedy/Varietè from its roots in Europe through American Vaudeville to its present day resurgence.
 The festival is organized by performers - for performers and their audiences.

 One of the things which makes the festival's financial structure unique is the "share" system, wherein all the performers receive the same amount of money per show.
 For each show in which someone performs, they accumulate one share.
-Likewise, the festival's producers also get one share for each show in which they participate, and do not draw a salary.
+Likewise, the festival's producers also get one share for each show in which they participate.

 3) the desire to provide complimentary tickets to the performers, reducing the number of seats available for sale

 Moisture Festival relies heavily on fundraising and community support.
 To donate or sponsor, click here.